-To assist state agencies in implementing the new AR requirements, FNS funded Administrative Review Training (ART) Grants to focus on three main areas.
+To assist state agencies in implementing the new AR requirements, FNS funded Administrative Review Training (ART) Grants to state agencies to focus on three main areas:

-- Train and oversee local education agency (LEA) administrative personnel in school meal operations.
+- Train and oversee LEA administrative personnel in school meal operations.

-- Update processes and systems to comply with the AR.
+- Update state processes and systems to comply with the AR.

 - Improve technology to address administrative error through targeted monitoring and increased training in error-prone LEAs.

-This study describes the short- and long-term effects of the ART Grants, examines how grantees sustain their activities after funding has ended, and identifies challenges to implementation and sustainability.
-Twenty-one states with ART Grants ending by fiscal year 2017 were recruited to participate in the study.
+This study described the short- and long-term effects of the ART Grants in 21 states, examined how grantees sustained their activities after funding ended, and identified challenges to implementation and sustainability.
+As part of this work, Insight in partnership with Abt Associates—

 - Developed and tested interview protocols for state agencies and LEAs

 - Conducted telephone interviews with 11 state agencies and 22 LEAs and synthesized findings